My Writing Story

 The course gave me the confidence to write - really write.
 And to accept that not everyone would like my books, just as I may not like every book I read.
 There are so many styles, so many genres, but I had to find my 'voice'.
 And I think i did - though i'm still trying to perfect it.

-I'll soon be embarking on a new venture - studying for a Masters Degree in Creative Writing.
+I have now embarked on a new venture - studying for a Masters Degree in Creative Writing.
 After all, I still have a lot to learn.

 I can't leave this page without a word about Brian Davies.
 Brian was my husband and he died in October 2018.
 I published his book shortly afterwards, in his memory.